Past Programs

 Opening Workshop was held during January 23-25, 2006.

-Six workshop sessions (Exoplanets,
+Five workshop sessions (Exoplanets,

-Surveys and Population Studies, Statistics Issues in Particle Physics,
+Statistics Issues in Particle Physics,

-Detection and Feature Detection, Gravitational
+Source Detection and Feature Detection,

 organized to review the key astronomical/astrophysical issues and